 Commandment #4 – Thou shall not design it alone

 Decisions made in vacuums (without input) lead to costly mistakes or simple features missed which cost more to do after the fact (if they can be added at all).
 To get this input ask members of your family what they HATE about your current bathroom.
 What features do they need and what features would they ‘love to have’ – but could live without.

 If you’re married, have a partner or significant ‘utter,’ get their input.
+If you’re designing a shower for a vacation home rental or Air BNB you own with others make sure to include them.
 Keep yourself out of hot water AND make better remodeling decisions.
 Happy wife (husband, partner or significant ‘utter’) = happy life.

 Commandment #5 – Thou shall not be a slave to resale remodeling myths perpetuated by others

 You must have a bathtub, says Sally ISellALotofRealEstate (she has a funny last name, doesn’t she?) when you tell her you’re remodeling your bathroom and want to convert your tub into a shower.
 While it’s nice to have a tub – most people don’t use them.
 A tub increases the risk of falling and doesn’t get you as clean as a shower (note: if you want more reasons why a shower is better than a tub read 4 Reasons You Shouldn’t Listen to Your Realtor (why a shower is better than a tub).